-The message from Sanford Health is very clear to those who are wondering about a COVID-19 vaccine: When it becomes available, you should get it.
+The message from Sanford Health is very clear to those who are wondering about a COVID-19 vaccine: When you are eligible, you should get it.

 “If people are taking this vaccine, I think 2021 is going to look very different than 2020.
 I think people are going to be tremendously happier in the months of May, June and July than they would be if we didn’t have this vaccine.”

-The director of the U.S. Centers for Disease Control and Prevention on Dec.
-13 accepted the recommendation of U.S. Food and Drug Administration’s vaccine advisory committee, clearing the way for Pfizer and BioNTech’s vaccine to be administered in the U.S.
+The director of the U.S. Centers for Disease Control and Prevention accepted the recommendation of the U.S. Food and Drug Administration’s vaccine advisory committee, clearing the way for Pfizer/BioNTech’s, Moderna’s and Janssen’s (Johnson & Johnson) vaccines to be administered in the U.S.

-This followed approval on Dec.
-12 by the CDC’s Advisory Committee on Immunization Practices to recommend the vaccine for people ages 16 and older.
+This followed approval by the CDC’s Advisory Committee on Immunization Practices (ACIP) to recommend the vaccines for people ages 16 and older.
 That approval came a day after the FDA had authorized the vaccine for emergency use.

 Fast vaccine, safe vaccine

-Greg Johnson, M.D., chief medical officer of The Good Samaritan Society, put it this way:
+Dr. Greg Johnson, chief medical officer of The Good Samaritan Society, put it this way:

-“This is the hope for the beginning of the end of the pandemic,” he said.
+“This is the hope for the beginning of the end of the pandemic,” he says.
 “This is the way out.”

 The FDA has established clear guidelines for the development of a vaccine.
 Its criteria for authorization are based on scientific and medical principles that clearly demonstrate safety and efficacy.
 The final product represents the clearest, quickest and safest route back to normal.

-It is why those who would be getting the vaccine first should move forward and get vaccinated.
+It is why those who would be getting the vaccine should move forward and get vaccinated.

-“We’re hearing from some who are telling us: ‘It’s too new, we don’t know enough about this,’” Dr. Cauwels said.
-“My response is that we know more about this virus scientifically and more about this vaccine scientifically than we have with any other vaccine in history.”
+“We’re hearing from some who are telling us: ‘It’s too new, we don’t know enough about this,’” Dr. Jeremy Cauwels said during a Facebook Live appearance on Dec.
+10. “My response is that we know more about this virus scientifically and more about this vaccine scientifically than we have with any other vaccine in history.”

 Sending the right signals

-The vaccine enters the body and sends a signal, as Dr. Cauwels explained.
+The vaccine enters the body and sends a signal, as Dr. Cauwels explains.
 It lets the body develop a response to the signal and then the signal dissolves.

-“It’s a method of delivering the vaccine that we’ve never used before,” Dr. Cauwels said.
+“It’s a method of delivering the vaccine that we’ve never used before,” Dr. Cauwels says.
 “It is astoundingly safe because there are no by-products left over to cause concern later.”

 Difficult for nursing homes